stfc/PSyclone/doc/user_guide/examples.rst

 ^^^^^^^^^^^^^^^^^

 Example of the use of PSyclone to generate an OpenCL driver version of the PSy layer and OpenCL kernels.
+The Makefile in this example provides a target (`make compile-ocl`) to compile the generated OpenCL code.
+This requires an OpenCL implementation installed in the system.
+Read the README provided in the example folder for more details about how to compile and execute the generated OpenCL code.

 Example 4: Kernels containing use statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^